 A Project Details Date of Reporting:

-1. Name of project and link no. t stretch
+1. Name of project stretch and link no.

-2. Name and address s of the
+2. Name and address of the Contractor

-3. Contract date and duration l
+3. Contract date and duration

-4. Status of complethe project etion of
+4. Status of completion of the project

 В Site Details

 1. Place Name Landmark

-2. Name of Pancha Municipality yath / Revenue Village
+2. Name of Panchayath / Municipality Revenue Village

 3. Taluk District

-4. Nearest Chainage of the project road ad location w.r.t. project road LHS/ RHS
+4. Nearest Chainage (km) of the project road location w.r.t.
+LHS/ RHS project road

-5. Type of water be (River / Canal / =
+5. Type of water body (River / Canal / lake)

 6. Existing users

-7. Ownership of the body ne water
+7. Ownership of the water body

 8. Authority responsible for giving permission

 9. If private, name, address and contact details of owner

-10. Distance from road project
+10. Distance from project road

-11. Width and ty
+11. Width and type of access road

-т., - f 1 Locatio on map

-List (of enclosure: Photog the site =
+List Docation of enclosure: Photogogen the site -

 C. Submission Details Submitted by (Environment & Safety Engineer of Contractor) Approved / Rejected by (Environmental Officer of CSC)

 Signature & date

 Name

 Designation

-Remarks by CSG
+Remarks by CSO

 Note: Contractor has to fill and submit this format to the CSC upon identification of each water source for construction.
 Subsequently, the EO of CSC has to visit the site and approve / reject the site with reasons.
-The EO of CSC has to give a copy of this format to the contractor after his approval / rejection with remarks.
+The EO of CSC has to give a copy of this format to the Contractor after his approval / rejection with remarks.